m-trigo/dtc/README.md

 Determines the chance that a character’s attack upon another will be successful.
 Calculated as:

-Character's *To Hit Score* = (Character's *Offense Score* - Target's *Defense Score*) / 5,
+*To Hit Score* = (*Offense Score* - *Target's Defense Score*) / 5

-where negative values are rounded up to 0.
+Negative values are rounded up to 0.

 ####Action Cost

-The amount of Stamina an Action costs, calculated as the sum of the Action’s current Score values.
-If at the start of a Turn, a Character has no Stamina, it cannot assign
+The amount of stamina an action costs, calculated as the sum of the action’s final score values.
+If at the start of a turn, a character has no stamina left, it will not be able to act until the end of the encounter.

 ##Encounters

-Every enemy you meet starts a new combat Encounter.
-During combat Encounters, Characters act
+Every new enemy you meet will engage you in a combat encounter.
+Combat takes the form of consecutive turns until one of the characters is defeated or both characters are out of stamina.

 ##Turn Structure